 Here’s a driveway to a home in stately Charleston, South Carolina.
 See how it’s got years of different kinds of pavers and flagstones?

-When I was doing my B.Sc. in Biology (specialization in botany and ecology), I took a course I loved: Geography of the Natural Environment.
+When I was doing my B.Sc. in Biology, I took a course I loved: Geography of the Natural Environment.
 It was a full-year course broken up into Geosphere, Atmosphere, Hydrosphere, and Biosphere.
 I got to see how everything interrelated.
 One class stood out for showing us a feature documentary on how smog happens in valleys.
 It contrasted Los Angeles with a city in Germany where they had made traffic and industry regulations to cooperate with weather patterns.
 One of the things they did, for which I distinctly thought “Why don’t we do that here?” was the lattice-work pavement that allows water to percolate and grass to grow.

 It took a long time to arrive (more than ten, maybe even 15 years), but we are finally doing that here.
 The Caserne des Pompiers in St. Henri has a lattice parking lot.
 (The image is linked to the map in case you want to check it out.)